andy-bit/ewc-validator-node-install-scripts/README.md

 One can run the script with `--auto` parameter for testing (DO NOT USE FOR YOUR INSTALLATION) which can be used to take default for node-name and generate a random key.

-The final machine will end-up with three docker virtual machines, *parity*, *parity-telemetry* and *node-control* but in the case node-control is not needed or if the case node-control needs to be disabled from the beginning, one can run the script with the `--v-energy-validator-node` parameter.
+The final machine will end-up with three docker virtual machines, *parity*, *parity-telemetry* and *node-control* but in the case node-control is not needed or if the case node-control needs to be disabled from the beginning, one can run the script with the `--without-nodecontrol` parameter.

 ## Shared secrets